lightningnetwork/lnd/docs/configuring_tor.md

       --tor.controlport=                                      The port that Tor is listening on for Tor control connections -- NOTE port must be between 1024 and 65535 (default: 9051)
       --tor.v2                                                Automatically set up a v2 onion service to listen for inbound connections
-      --tor.v3                                                Use a v3 onion service to listen for inbound connections --tor.privatekeypath=                                   The path to the private key of the onion service being created (default: /Users/user/Library/Application Support/Lnd/onion_private_key)
+      --tor.v3                                                Use a v3 onion service to listen for inbound connections --tor.v2privatekeypath=                                   The path to the private key of the onion service being created (default: /Users/user/Library/Application Support/Lnd/onion_private_key)
 ```

 There are a couple things here, so let's dissect them.
 The `--tor.active` flag